DrTexx/Whack-A-Lock/README.md

 # Whack-A-Lock

 A game of whack-a-mole that can be played with the Caps Lock, Scroll Lock and Num Lock keys.

+## How To Play

+Run the script with Python from your terminal.

+## AKA

-AKA Whacky Keys
+- Whacky Keys
-AKA Smacky Keys
+- Smacky Keys